VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ### SubjectTile

-The component for the subjects in Subjects_List
+The component for the subjects in SubjectsList

 ```js
 SubjectTile{